Review

 On light trails, it does better than you might expect.
 Standing up helps a lot, and the bike stays surprisingly nimble.

 That said, it’s still a rear-heavy hub motor mini bike.
-The rider’s takeaway was basically: it can do trails, but I’d rather ride it on pavement.
+The rider’s takeaway was basically: it can do trails, but he’d rather ride it on pavement.

 Hills: not its favorite place